DinisCruz/Book_Software_Quality/content/20.Misc-topics/x.ideas-and-to-to.md

 - [ ] 'Dip concept' as applied to testing (from book)
 - [ ] Cigital 'Build rock solid security initiatives' book
 - [ ] Points made on 'O2 Platform' presentation (namely the framework section)
+- [ ] '7 habits of Highly successful people' (mapped to development and appsec)